RAYs3T/Sourcemod-CI-Dockerfile/README.md

 The default working directory is the GitLab checkout dir.
 We retrive this from the environment variable `CI_PROJECT_DIR` which is set by gitlab.
 If you want to use a different one, you can simple set an environment variable called `BUILD_DIR` This will then be used by the compile script as working directory.

+#### Automatic version replacement
+You can use placeholder like `// ${-version-define-}` or `${-version-}` in your code.
+This will be replaced with the last recent git tag name or commit hash.

+The commit hash is used if `git describe` results in an error.

+The first method adds a new define like `#define GIT_VERSION "v0.1"` while the second one just replaces the placeholder itself

+**To use ths feature, you have to set the environment variable AUTO_VERSION_REPLACE=1**

+This way you don't have to worry about version numbers.
+Just create a new tag in git, the runner will build it and *blub* there is your version of the plugin.

 #### Example build file for plugins using this
 You simply create you repository including you plugin(s).sp and maybe an include/ folder for third-party (.inc) includes.